-"Available Tenor" means, as of any date of determination and with respect to the then-current Benchmark, as applicable, (x) if the then-current if such Benchmark (a) is Daily 1M SOFR, one month, and (b) is a term rate or is based on a term rate, any tenor for such Benchmark (or component thereof) that is or may be used for determining the Term SOFR Rate applicable to a loan or the length of an Interest Period or (y) otherwise, any payment period for interest calculated with reference to such Benchmark, as applicable; interest period pursuant to this Agreement as of such date.
-For and not including, for the avoidance of doubt, the Available Tenor for the Daily BSBY Floating Rate is one month any tenor of such Benchmark that is then-removed from the definition of "Interest Period" pursuant to this clause (vi) of Section 2.06(d).
+"Available Tenor" means, as of any date of determination and with respect to the then-current Benchmark, as applicable, if such Benchmark (a) is Daily 1M SOFR, one month, and (b) is a term rate, any tenor for such Benchmark (or component thereof) that is or may be used for determining the Term SOFR Rate applicable to a loan or the length of an interest period pursuant to this Agreement as of such date and not including, for the avoidance of doubt, any tenor of such Benchmark that is then-removed from the definition of "Interest Period" pursuant to this clause (vi) of Section 2.06(d).

-"Benchmark" means, initially, the BSBY Sereen SOFR, Daily 1M SOFR and the Term SOFR Rate; provided that if a replacement of the Benchmark Transition Event has occurred pursuant to this Section titled "with respect to the then-current Benchmark Replacement Setting", then "Benchmark" means the applicable Benchmark Replacement to the extent that such Benchmark Replacement has replaced such prior benchmark rate.
-Any reference to "Benchmark" shall include, as applicable, the published component used in the calculation thereof pursuant to this Section.
+"Benchmark" means, initially, SOFR, Daily 1M SOFR and the Term SOFR Rate; provided that if a Benchmark Transition Event has occurred with respect to the then-current Benchmark, then "Benchmark" means the applicable Benchmark Replacement to the extent that such Benchmark Replacement has replaced such prior benchmark rate pursuant to this Section.

-"Benchmark Replacement" means, for any Available Tenor with respect to any Benchmark Transition Event, the first alternative set forth in the order below that can be determined by the Administrative Agent for the applicable Benchmark Replacement Date:
+"Benchmark Replacement" means, with respect to any Benchmark Transition Event, the first alternative set forth in the order below that can be determined by the Administrative Agent for the applicable Benchmark Replacement Date:

-- (1) the sum of: (A) Term SOFR and (B) the related Benchmark Replacement Adjustment; - (1) (2) the sum of: (A) Daily Simple SOFR and (B) the related Benchmark Replacement SOFR Adjustment; and - (2) (3) the sum of (A) the alternate benchmark rate that has been selected by the Administrative Agent and the Borrower-as the replacement for the then-current Benchmark for the applicable Corresponding Tenor, giving due consideration to (x) any selection or recommendation of a replacement benchmark rate or the mechanism for determining such a rate by the Relevant Governmental Body or (y) any evolving or then-prevailing market convention, including any applicable recommendations made by the Relevant Governmental Body, for U.S. dollar-denominated for determining a benchmark rate as a replacement to the then-current Benchmark for Dollar-denominated syndicated credit facilities at such time and (B) the related Benchmark Replacement Adjustment;
+- (1) the sum of: (A) Daily Simple SOFR and (B) the SOFR Adjustment; and - (2) the sum of (A) the alternate benchmark rate that has been selected by the Administrative Agent and the Borrower, giving due consideration to (x) any selection or recommendation of a replacement benchmark rate or the mechanism for determining such a rate by the Relevant Governmental Body or (y) any evolving or then-prevailing market convention for determining a benchmark rate as a replacement to the then-current Benchmark for Dollar-denominated syndicated credit facilities at such time and (B) the related Benchmark Replacement Adjustment;